|What to expect in your local Pharmacy:

 Please use the following guidance to help inform your patients and the public of what they can expect in your local pharmacy:

-With the rise of COVID-19 cases throughout the UK, social distancing is becoming a more ever-present protocol throughout pharmacies and the wider community.
-We have created a short guide, within which we define social distancing and outline methods that pharmacies can use to implement this.
+We have also created a short guide, within which we define social distancing and outline methods that pharmacies can use to implement this.
 The final page of this guidance may be used as a poster to give the public a visual representation of the “do’s and don’t’s” of social distancing.

 Methods to prevent the transmission of COVID-19:

 There is currently no vaccine to prevent COVID-19 acute respiratory disease.
 The best way to prevent infection is to avoid being exposed to the virus.
 (PHE).

 - Frequently clean your hands by washing your hands with soap and water for at least 20 seconds or by using an alcohol-based hand sanitiser that contains at least 60% alcohol if soap and water are not available